svnagel/reach-sap-to-pbi/README.md

 This project was inspired by a HAL thesis (Id: tel-03716180) in the context of the application of EU REACH regulation for French aeronautical equipment manufacturers.
 It addresses the notions of: data modelling, data pipeline and data visualisation.

 ## Use Case Scenario
 REACH regulation in Europe has banned the use of hexavalent chromium (Chromium-6) compounds since September 21, 2017.
-The _Sermetel W_ paint, currently used by our use case company _SAF_ contains this chemical substance.
-Studies have put the light on the paint « Maderbind CF » as a replacement for _Sermetel W_. _SAF_ company wishes to monitor the replacements of the _Sermetel W_ painting lines.
+The « Sermetel W » paint, currently used by our use case company « SAF » contains this chemical substance.
+Studies have suggested the paint « Maderbind CF » as a replacement for « Sermetel W ». « SAF » company wishes to monitor the replacements of the « Sermetel W » painting lines.
 A monthly meeting is organised with the environmental health and safety auditors (HSE Audit) to present progress KPIs.

 ## Objectives
 *